jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Prerequisites: Set Hidden Files and Folders as Visible [OPTIONAL]
 -------------------------------------------------------------------------------
 1. Open Eclipse.
+If you are not in the PyDev perspective, click on the "Open Perspective" button, and select PyDev.
-2. In the "Package Explorer" sidebar, click on the white down-pointing arrow (the rightmost toolbar item before the minimize and maximize buttons).
-   In this menu, click "Filters."
+2. In the "Package Explorer" sidebar, click on the white down-pointing arrow In this menu, click "Customize View."
-3. In the "Java Element Filters" popup that appears, uncheck the checkbox for ".*resources," then click "OK."
+3. In the "Available Customizations" popup that appears, uncheck the checkbox for ".*resources," then click "OK."
 4. The hidden files and folders that start with a "." character (e.g., ".project" and ".pydevproject") should now be visible in Eclipse.